Academic Progression - Stage 3

 If we do allow you to continue, we will likely impose strict conditions on your enrolment.
 You will be required to meet your academic advisor (or other more senior person) who may impose conditions on your continued enrolment such as reduced enrolment and follow-up meetings with progress reports from your lecturers.

-How to respond to a show cause letter
+What to include in a show good cause letter

-- For any issues affecting your performance, you are required to document the strategies that you have already undertaken, or will undertake, to address each of these circumstances - with a view to ensuring that they will not impact in a similar manner in the future.
+- You are required to document the strategies that you have already undertaken, or will undertake, to address each of these circumstances - with a view to ensuring that they will not impact in a similar manner in the future.
 You should specifically list (with evidence if you can) what actions you have taken to improve your performance since you were first advised that you were on Stage 1 and Stage 2.

 - If you have shown cause before, you should indicate whether previously-identified factors affecting academic progression have recurred, including reasons why previous strategies to address these factors have not been effective.

 - We suggest you seek the advice of the SRC (undergrad students) or SUPRA (postgrad students) to prepare a show cause letter.